neoforged/.github/primers/26.1/index.md

     - `interact` now takes in a `Vec3` for the location of the interaction
     - `interactAt` is removed
 - `net.minecraft.world.entity.player.Player#interactOn` now takes in a `Vec3` for the location of the interaction

-### Solid and Translucent Features

-Feature rendering has been further split into two passes: one for solid render types, and one for translucent render types.
-As such, most `render` methods now have a `renderSolid` and `renderTranslucent` method, respectively.
-Those which only render solid or translucent data only have one of the methods.

-- `net.minecraft.client.renderer.SubmitNodeCollector$ParticleGroupRenderer`
-    - `isEmpty` - Whether there are no particles to render in this group.
-    - `prepare` now takes whether the particles are being prepared for the translucent layer
-    - `render` no longer takes in the translucent `boolean`
-- `net.minecraft.client.renderer.features`
-    - Feature `render` methods have been split into `renderSolid` for solid render types, and `renderTranslucent` for see-through render types
-    - `FeatureRenderDispatcher`
-        - `renderAllFeatures` has been split into `renderSolidFeatures` and `renderTranslucentFeatures`
-            - The original method now calls both of these methods, first solid then translucent
-        - `clearSubmitNodes` - Clears the submit node storage.
-        - `renderTranslucentParticles` - Renders collected translucent particles.
-    - `FlameFeatureRenderer#render` -> `renderSolid`
-    - `LeashFeatureRenderer#render` -> `renderSolid`
-    - `NameTagFeatureRenderer#render` -> `renderTranslucent`
-    - `ShadowFeatureRenderer#render` -> `renderTranslucent`
-    - `TextFeatureRenderer#render` -> `renderTranslucent`

 ### ChunkPos, now a record